Charlie Parker: Government honors

 In 1995, the U.S. Postal Service issued a 32-cent commemorative postage stamp in Parker's honor.

 In 2002, the Library of Congress honored his recording "Ko-Ko" (1945) by adding it to the National Recording Registry.

 Charlie Parker residence

-From 1950 to 1954, Parker lived with Chan Berg on the ground floor of the townhouse at 151 Avenue B, across from Tompkins Square Park on Manhattan's Lower East Side.
+From 1950 to 1954, Parker lived with Chan Berg on the ground floor of the townhouse at 151 Avenue B, across from Tompkins Square Park in Manhattan's East Village.
 The Gothic Revival building, which was built about 1849, was added to the National Register of Historic Places in 1994 and was designated a New York City landmark in 1999.
-Avenue B between East 7th and East 10th Streets was given the honorary designation "Charlie Parker Place" in 1992.
+Avenue B between East 9th and East 10th Streets was given the honorary designation "Charlie Parker Place" in 1992.